Your questions answered

 I coach in English, Russian or Spanish.

-4. Is attending coaching sessions enough to achive results?
+4. Is attending coaching sessions enough to achieve results?

 5. How does it work?